Help With Feeds

 Where Can I Get a Feed Reader?

 Most modern web browsers include support for viewing and subscribing to feeds.
-These include Mozilla Firefox and Opera 9 for all platforms, Microsoft Internet Explorer 7 for Windows XP and Windows Vista, and Safari for Mac OS X Tiger.
+These include Mozilla Firefox and Opera 9 for all platforms, and Microsoft Internet Explorer 7 for Windows XP and Windows Vista.

 The Department of Civil Service is not responsible for the software listed above or your use of it.
 The links above are provided for your convenience and does not in any way constitute an endorsement of the software or companies.